Frequently Asked Questions

 The four surface water sources secured by Corpus Christi Water are solely dependent on rainfall and purified at a single water treatment facility.
 As the Coastal Bend’s water needs grow, so does the need for expanded treatment facilities and a more reliable, drought-resistant water resource.
 A diversified water portfolio makes Corpus Christi Water and the region’s water supply even more dependable.

 What types of water sources are available in this area?

 Corpus Christi Water has researched several water sources, including effluent reuse, aquifer storage and recovery, groundwater, and seawater desalination.
 Each surface water source is finite and requires further treatment before distribution to customers, therefore adding to O.N.
 Stevens Water Treatment Facility volumes.
 The only drought-proof solution is seawater desalination, which produces water that can be treated and distributed to customers from the proposed Inner Harbor and/or La Quinta site(s).

 How many sites/locations were reviewed?
 Why are La Quinta and Inner Harbor the best locations?

 The proposed site locations were chosen ahead of 21 others because of their proximity to critical infrastructure including 138kv power lines and proximity to seawater in areas where naturally occurring water exchange allows Corpus Christi Water to be environmentally responsible.

 How many desalination facilities will there be and how much water will be produced?

-The city of Corpus Christi is pursuing two seawater desalination facilities (Inner Harbor and La Quinta) with a combined, maximum capacity of 70 MGD when both locations are in full production.
+The City of Corpus Christi is pursuing two seawater desalination facilities (Inner Harbor and La Quinta) with a combined, maximum capacity of 70 million gallons per day when both locations are in full production.

 How will Corpus Christi Water pay for these facilities?